-- Dealing cash on behalf of the Fund. - recommending clauses, treasury management policy, practices for approval, reviewing the same regularly and monitoring compliance - adherence to agreed policies and practices on a day to day basis - maintaining relationships with third parties and external service providers - submitting management information reports to the responsible officer - identifying and recommending opportunities for improved practices. - The Treasury Manager may delegate their power to borrow and invest to the Head of Investments and Treasury Management, the Investment Officer, and the Investment Support Officer.
+The Officer nominated with Section 151 responsibilities is responsible for: The appointment of external service providers The determination of the Funds principle Banking arrangements The Fund's Treasury Management Policy The Fund's Treasury Management Principles ensuring the adequacy of internal audit and liaising with external audit Statement of Pensions Officer - Investments duties/ Dealing cash on behalf of the Fund. responsibilities of recommending clauses, treasury management policy, practices for each treasury post approval, reviewing the same regularly and monitoring compliance adherence to agreed policies and practices on a day to day basis maintaining relationships with third parties and external service providers submitting management information reports to the responsible officer identifying and recommending opportunities for improved practices.
+The Pensions Officer - Investments may delegate their power to borrow and invest to the Deputy Head of Pensions - Investments and the Head of Pensions Governance and Investments.
+Deputy Head of Pensions - Investments Dealing cash on behalf of the Fund. receiving and reviewing management information reports reviewing the performance of the Funds treasury management function. ensuring the adequacy of treasury management resources and skills, and the effective division of responsibilities within the treasury management function recommending the appointment of external service providers

-Head of Investments and Treasury Management
+Head of Pensions Governance and Investments